elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/prototypal-inheritance.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> A prototype is a fixed entity called an object.
-When you declare a function, it generates a prototype related to that function.
+When you declare a function, it generates a prototype related to it.
 Furthermore, the prototype object establishes a link to its function, resulting in a circular relationship.
 This behavior applies to any function.
 Objects get created in various ways in JavaScript, and the new keyword is one method.
-We uppercase the initial letter of the function name when we declare if we intend on utilizing the "new" keyword. (a constructor function).
+We apply an uppercase initial letter to the function name when we declare it if we intend on utilizing the "new" keyword. (a constructor function).
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />